Harumi (album)

 Harumi is the debut album by Japanese musician Harumi (full name Harumi Ando).
-The album was produced by producer Tom Wilson.
+The album was produced by Tom Wilson.
 Prior to this, Wilson had produced recordings by artists such as Bob Dylan, Simon & Garfunkel, Frank Zappa and The Mothers Of Invention, and The Velvet Underground.

 Recording and content

 The album was recorded sometime between 1967 and 1968 in New York.
 Very little is known about the recording of the album aside from what is on the sleeve of the record.
 Key personnel such as backing musicians are absent from the album credits.

 The first disc of the album is primarily songs of conventional length and style, with the longest of these lasting 4:15.
 The second disc is composed of two side-long tracks lasting 24:01 ("Twice Told Tales of the Pomegranate Forest") and 18:11 ("Samurai Memories").
 "Twice Told Tales of the Pomegranate Forest" is a sparsely-instrumented English spoken word piece featuring Harumi and New York DJ William "Rosko" Mercer.
 "Samurai Memories" is much more musically frantic, featuring Japanese spoken word vocals credited to Harumi and his family.